Digital Marketing for Financial Advisors

 So who are these mysterious “wealth managers”?
 What do they think and what do they believe?
 Your best clients want to know you before they park their money with your firm.

 A written bio is a must-have.
 Even better is a “video bio” from each of your advisors, introducing themselves and telling a little bit about their background, education, and experience.
-Include something out of the ordinary (hobbies, sports teams, etc.) to help cement the mental connection.
+Include something out of the ordinary (such as hobbies or sports teams) to help solidify the mental connection.

 Video is going to become even more important in our post-Coronavirus world.
 People will do more and more comparison shopping from the comfort of their homes and offices, and your video bios will become even more impactful.